Policies and Procedures

 Course Scheduling

-In preperation for each semester, Academic Scheduling will provide a timeline of production dates and deadlines.
-Academic departments are responsible for determining course offerings and submitting the requested schedule in the Course Scheduling System no later than the specified deadlines.
-When adding a new course to the Master Course List, please note that the default grade code option for all courses is a letter grade.
-Each academic department is responsible for communicating any deviation from this default grading with Scheduling.
+In preparation for each semester, Academic Scheduling will provide a timeline of production dates and deadlines.
+Academic departments are responsible for determining course offerings and submitting the requested schedule no later than the specified deadlines.
 Academic Scheduling will provide recommendations or guidance to assist departments in completing their schedule, as requested.